 Tchamlaek is a poetic show which humorously conveys the strange adventures of a family in the pursuit of happiness.
 In a lively and slightly weird family, the father is suffering, traumatized by the war.
 With him, the whole family is vulnerable.
 The sudden arrival of a medium will change their lives.
 In an attempt to soothe the father, the medium orders the building of a giant house and takes them on a trip to the moon.

 Phsong Preng (The Adventure) tells the moving story of a young Cambodian boy who leaves his abusive home in search of a better life.
 He meets new unusual friends, experiences the dark side of life before being saved by a chance meeting with a band of smart street urban youth, who take him in as one of their own.
 Bolstered by his adventures, he finally decides he is ready to return home.

 Panic takes you backstage to experience what happens when 7 young Cambodian circus artists are suddenly given the opportunity of a lifetime: audition for a world famous circus-theater company.
 Everything is possible.
 Everything is allowed.
 These hopeful stars use improvisation, humor, stress, madness, fear, poetry and circus arts to create the audition that will allow them to fulfill their greatest dreams.
 Their future lies just beyond the curtain.

-Phare, The Cambodian Circus’ shows are inspired by the real-life experiences of its creators and performers and deal with themes such as war, discrimination, poverty and ghosts.
+Phare, The Cambodian Circus’ shows are inspired by the real-life experiences of its creators and performers and deal with themes such as war, discrimination, relationships, poverty and ghosts.
 Some performances contain smoke, loud noises, music and strobe lights.
 Please consult with a member of the ticketing staff if you have any concerns or you have very young children.